fourlastor-jams/into-the-wip/documents/The Concept Document.md

     This project will be completed in a team; audio will be obtained from third-party websites that make their assets available under the Creative Commons license for commercial purposes.

     Main task will be design, programming and creating graphics.

+    TODO: Sign a contract about ownership and money?

 * #### What are the tasks that need to be accomplished to create this game?
     The three phases this project will go through will be: